Preparing for Your Move to Campus

 - TV wall mounts

-- Extra furniture (futon, couch, wooden furniture, bean bag chairs, or inflatable furniture)
+- Extra furniture (futon, couch, water beds, wooden furniture, bean bag chairs, or inflatable furniture, bookshelves, concrete blocks and bricks, and wooden trunks)

 - Space heaters

-- Electrical appliances with exposed heating elements, including toasters, toaster ovens, coffeemakers, hot plates, deep fryers, and soldering irons*
+- Electrical appliances with exposed heating elements, including toasters, toaster ovens, coffeemakers, hot plates, deep fryers, soldering irons, and hot pots without on/off switches

 - Extension cords